char3176/Code_2026/README.md

 * Download the CANivore driver [here](https://ctre.download/files/canivore-usb-kernel_1.16_armv7a.ipk)

-* Transfer the CANivore driver following these [instructions](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-ftp.html) as also listed below
+* Transfer the CANivore driver following these [instructions](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-ftp.html)

-    * SSH into your RoboRIO to install the CANivore driver file
+* Connect to the RoboRIO and install the CANivore driver file you just transferred, via the below procedure:
     * Open Windows powershell
     * Connect the usb cable between your computer and the RoboRIO
     * In the powershell type ```ssh lvuser@172.22.11.2```.
 If asked for a password just hit the "ENTER" key.
     * Verify the CANivore driver file that you uploaded is present by typing ```ls``` and then the "ENTER" key.
     * Install the CANivore driver by typing the following command ```opkg install canivore-usb-kernel_1.16_armv7a.ipk``` and then the "ENTER" key.
     * Reboot the roboRIO (CANivore status light should now be blinking GREEN).

 * Install [GitKraken Desktop](https://www.gitkraken.com/)